antoni0kim/connections/README.md

 ```

 The installation of dependencies is due to testing environment being large storage on the pipeline.
 Thus, it is recommended to install them separately
 (see below for explanation).
-Once all the dependencies are installed, you can now use the following commands to run the app:
+Once all the dependencies are installed, you can now use the following commands on CLI to run the app:

 | Commands | Description |
 | --- | --- |